gunasekar0004/M1_projectGoal_-APP-UTIL-GAME-/README.md

  -user add personal message by entering the date and time -user can view their message and can add and edit their record Low level Requirements
- -User want know their date and time to edit and view and delete the record 3_Implementation
+ User want know their date and time to edit and view and delete the record 3_Implementation code Implemented
-  -code Implemented
 4_Test Plan and output
-  -sample Input and output
+  sample Input and output
 5_Repot
-  -Details of the projects
+  Details of the projects
 6_Video
- -video of the projects
+ video of the projects